A logo showing the text blog.marcnuri.com

 Viewing and storing images from an IP Camera

-So you bought an IP camera and would like to store/see images from the camera using Java.
+If you’ve recently purchased an IP camera and want to programmatically retrieve and store images using Java, this post is for you.
 Recently I bought a couple of IP Cameras for testing purposes.
 I noticed that each IP camera has different surveillance tools and web interfaces.
-But most of them have in common that you can access the actual picture by entering an URL in your browser.
+But most of these IP cameras have in common that they provide a static image URL that you can access directly via your browser.
+Leveraging this feature, you can build a simple Java application to grab and store those images.

-In this post I'll show you how to see that image and store it using a very simple Java application.
-The camera I'll use for the test is a LinkSys WVC200 "Wireless PTZ Internet Camera with Audio".
-This is the cheapest wireless IPcam I found with at least some decent features.
+In this post, I'll show you how to see that image and store it using a very simple Java application.
+For this demonstration, I’ll be using a LinkSys WVC200 "Wireless PTZ Internet Camera with Audio".
+This camera was the most affordable option I found with decent features at the time of purchase.

 A picture of the LinkSys WVC200 IP camera